adamziel/react-router-named-routes/README.md

 https://github.com/rackt/react-router/issues/1840#issue-105240108

-This is not a cool move:
+This affects a lot of people:

 * This is a breaking change, and not a small one
 * A lot of existing software is effectively stuck on old version of react since the upgrade requires too much effort
-* It is perfectly valid function to have, and why remove it when any decent web framework offers some kind of url_by_name() or reverse() function
+* It is perfectly valid function to have, any decent web framework offers some kind of url_by_name() or reverse() function
 * It just makes certain things easier.

-I need to upgrade my application to react 0.14, and I believe it should not require hours of refactoring.
-Also I believe having such functionality is an absolute must for a router.
-So I created this package to fix .
+I need to "just upgrade" my application to react 0.14, without spending hours on refactoring.
+Also I **want** to use named routes.
+So I created this package.

 ## Installation